Trusted WordPress tutorials, when you need them most.

 Step 3.
 Properly Uninstall WordPress

-To uninstall WordPress, you need to connect to your WordPress site using a FTP client or File Manager in cPanel.
-Then you need to delete all WordPress files.
+To uninstall WordPress, you need to connect to your site using an FTP client or File Manager in cPanel and delete all WordPress files.

 You don’t really need to delete your WordPress database.
 Most WordPress hosting companies allow you to create as many databases and usernames as you need.